mdsr-book/mdsr/cran-comments.md

 * Documentation syntax errors have been fixed.

-* There are two URLs that are only available via `http`.
+* There is one URL that is only available via `http`.
 All others have been changed to `https`.
 * There are two longstanding NOTEs for which we plead for mercy: